torchbox/rca-wagtail-2019/README.md

 There are two ways to run the frontend tooling:

 - In Docker.
-This is the default, most portable and secure, but much slower on macOS.
-Running `fab start` will start a `frontend` container.
-Use `fab sh --service frontend` in a separate terminal to SSH into the container.
-Then run npm commands within this new SSH session. `exit` once you’re done.
+This is the default, most portable and secure, but much slower on macOS. use `fab ssh` to enter the container and run `npm run start:reload` live changes should be viewable on :3000
 - Or run npm commands from a terminal on your local machine.
-Create a `.env` file in the project root (see `.env.example`) with `FRONTEND=local`. `fab start` will no longer start a `frontend` container.
+Create a .env file in the project root (see .env.example) with FRONTEND=local. fab start will no longer start a frontend container.
+Now, when running fab start, Docker won't attempt to bind to the ports needed for the frontend dev server, meaning they can be run locally.
+All the tooling still remains available in the container.

 ## Installing python packages

 Python packages can be installed using `poetry` in the web container:

 ```
-fab sh
+fab ssh
 poetry add wagtail-guide
 ```